Holstebro Municipality

 Holstebro Municipality (Holstebro Kommune) is a municipality (Danish, kommune) in Region Midtjylland on the Jutland peninsula in west Denmark.
-The municipality covers an area of 801.55 km2, and has a population of 59,201 (1.
-January 2025).
-Its mayor is H. C. Østerby, a member of the Social Democratic party.
+The municipality covers an area of 801.55 km2, and has a population of 59,324 (1 January 2026).
+Its mayor is Kenneth Tønning, a member of the conservative liberal Venstre party.

 The main town and the site of its municipal council is the town of Holstebro.

 On 1 January 2007 Holstebro municipality was, due to Kommunalreformen ("The Municipal Reform" of 2007), merged with existing Ulfborg-Vemb and Vinderup municipalities to form the new Holstebro municipality.

-Holstebro is also known for its infamous architecture style, and its architecture’s correlation to World War 2.
+Holstebro is also known for its infamous architecture style, and its architecture's correlation to World War 2.